-During the year ended February 28, 2023, financing activities provided cash of \$17,343,333 compared to \$5,414,194 during the year ended February 28, 2022.
-The increase of \$11,929,139 in the year ended February 28, 2023 was primarily due to the issuance of convertible notes and the proceeds from issuance of shares of our common stock.
+During the year ended February 29, 2024, net cash used by financing activities was \$295,333 compared to net cash provided by financing activities of \$17,343,333 during the year ended February 28, 2023.
+The decrease was primarily due to the repayment of convertible notes and a decrease in the sale of equity securities during the year.